 Step#4: Inspection of BGA

-Solder joint radius measurement can show the number of solder in solder joints on a specific layer.
+• Solder Joint Radius: Solder joint radius measurement shows number of solder in solder joints on a specific layer.
 The radius measure on the pad layer indicates any change caused in the process of paste screening craft and pad pollution.
 The radius measurement on the ball level layer indicates the solder joint coplanarity problems about surpassing components or PCBs.

-Deviation from circular form indicates the uniform of solder distribution around solder joints, autoregistration and humidity.
+• Deviation from Circular Form.
+It indicates the uniform of solder distribution around solder joints, autoregistration and humidity.